Michele is a published author who loves to write on a plethora of topics including business, crafts, cleaning, family, and management.

 9. To determine whether a disabled individual is capable of performing the tasks of a position with or without special accommodation

-10. To aide with the legal defense regarding the company’s selection or elimination of the filling of positions; for more information about how a job analysis relates to the law, check out the Equal Employment Opportunity Commission’s website.
+10. To aid with the legal defense regarding the company’s selection or elimination of the filling of positions; for more information about how a job analysis relates to the law, check out the Equal Employment Opportunity Commission’s website.

 11. To properly classify jobs in terms of their appropriate title and salary range

-Why are their disadvantages to Job Analyses?
+Why Are There Disadvantages to Job Analyses?

 - Each person may be treated differently since they do different duties.